Rehabilitation planning meetings

 This piecemeal approach to documentation means that, sometime later, it is challenging to discover what the overall formulation or plan was.
 Importantly, it negates half the value of the meeting because people overlook some agreed actions, individuals ‘forget’ what they had to do or when, and coordination is lost.
 The chair or leader of the meeting must take responsibility for specifying explicitly who will provide a complete summary of the critical content of the discussion and should do this at the beginning of the meeting.
 It must be a clinician.
 The document must be a synthesis of the content of the meeting; it should not be a record of who said what.

-The two key processes that determine whether rehabilitation will be efficient and effective are complete formulation and comprehensive planning.
+Complete formulation and comprehensive planning are the two fundamental processes determining whether rehabilitation will be efficient and effective.
 The formulation page and this page have dissected the processes involved to identify what is needed.
 Within experienced teams, many of these processes occur together.
-The critical skill required by the chair and others is to make sure that, even if hidden or done quickly, the many components of each process are present.
+The critical skill required by the chair and others is to ensure that, even if hidden or done quickly, the many components of each process are present.
 Nothing in these two pages will surprise (I hope) people undertaking rehabilitation.
 The intention has been to show and discuss each component so that the team attends to each one.
-Details on setting goals can be found here and will be discussed elsewhere on this site soon.
+Details on setting goals can be found here and discussed on this site soon.